sfiala2/498_NO2_Pred/manuscript.md

 Figure C shows the architecture of the neural network used that achieved the best performance.
 Many choices made regarding were governed by two main motives; reducing the complexity of the model and ensuring the model captures the entire range of concentrations in the training data.
+To avoid overfitting the model was designed with reduced complexity in the model, like the inputs, to allow monitors with similar inputs to have the output similar concentrations.
+Unlike other models used there was no validation data used to confirm that the training process did not overfit the data, this was done intentionally for two reasons.
+The first reason is that the data set was relatively small for training a neural network and that extracting 10-20 percent for validation may cause mistraining of the neural network, this fact is alos compounded by the fact the Observed NO2 concentartion is heavily skewed.
+Figure C also shows that activations were used in the hidden layers of the model; this was done to allow the extreme outliers in the data be learned and trained from  properly in the model but not impact other nodes in each layer.

 ## 3.2 Model Analysis